Skip to main content

 Examples of relevant KPIs for the B2B sector

-Among the most relevant KPIs for B2B, you will find lead-to-client conversion rate, revenue per client, and average payment delay.
-These indicators measure the effectiveness of sales and marketing actions as well as customer satisfaction.
-By monitoring these KPIs, companies can evaluate their performance while identifying opportunities for improvement and optimization.
+Among the most relevant KPIs for B2B: lead-to-client conversion rate, revenue per client, and average payment delay.
+These measure the effectiveness of sales and marketing actions alongside customer satisfaction.
+Tracking them consistently helps companies spot where the funnel breaks down and where the biggest improvement opportunities sit.

 Which marketing KPIs should you track?